-Datamena provides data centre and interconnection worldwide and operates a strategic partner ecosystem comprising more than 205 partners including cloud service providers, carriers, hyperscalers, and enterprises.
+Datamena provides data center and interconnection worldwide and operates a strategic partner ecosystem comprising more than 205 partners including cloud service providers, carriers, hyperscalers, and enterprises.

-Datamena was awarded the Best Data Centre Innovation and Best Middle East Project achievements at the 2019 Global Carrier Awards.
+Datamena was awarded the Best Data Center Innovation and Best Middle East Project achievements at the 2019 Global Carrier Awards.